 J-1 "Student Employment" is limited to 20 hours per week except during school breaks and your annual vacation.
 Your J-1 Responsible Officer can approve "Student Employment" for up to one year at a time.
-Go to this link to arrange for written approval of all on-campus employment, including assistantships, if Binghamton University is your exchange program sponsor http://www2.binghamton.edu/isss/employment/jempframe.html
+Go online to arrange for written approval of all on-campus employment, including assistantships, if Binghamton University is your exchange program sponsor

-This kind of work usually occurs on campus, with the school as the employer.
-In certain circumstances, however, the work can be done elsewhere, for a different employer.
+This kind of work usually occurs on campus, with the school as the employer, but in certain circumstances the work can be done elsewhere for a different employer.
 You might work in a government or private research laboratory, for example, if your major professor had a joint appointment there, and would be supervising you in work that would count toward your degree.